Personal injury Trust Investment

 Appointing trustees

 If you are responsible for a trust, you are known as a trustee.
-You will have the legal right to deal with assets according to the terms of the trust, and to legislation.
+You will have the legal right to deal with assets according to the terms of the trust, and to your duties as a trustee.
 Your main role is to look after the interests of the beneficiaries – those who are entitled to receive benefits from the trust.
-With this in mind, the choice of trustees is an important one.
-Most people choose trusted family members or close personal friends.
-You can also choose a professional trustee, such as your solicitor, but in most cases this is not necessary.
-Bear in mind that a professional trustee will charge you fees for the service.

 Trust bank account

 This can be a frustrating process as many banks have complex administration when dealing with trustee accounts.
 The trustee bank account will be used to receive any cash of the trust, and to make payments such as expenses of the trustees.
+It is common for trustee bank accounts to require 2 trustees to authorise transactions.

 What can I do with the personal injury trust money?